Overgaden Oven Vandet 54–56: Buntzen family

 The family's property was listed as No. 177 in the new cadastre of 1806.
-Ownership of it passed to Andreas Buntzen Jr. following his father's feath in 1810.
-His and his wife's home was a lively meetingplace for members of the extensive Buntzen family.
+Ownership of it passed to Andreas Buntzen Jr. following his father's death in 1810.
+His home was a lively meeting place for members of the extensive Buntzen family.
 It was also frequented by some of the prominent cultural figures of the time, including Jens Baggesen, Thomasine Gyllembourg (née Buntzen, his cousin) and Peter Andreas Heiberg.
 Buntzen's nephew Andreas Nicolai de Saint-Aubain, who published his books under the pseudonym Carl Bernhard, has described life in the building in Et år i København ("One Tear in Copenhagen").

-Buntzen's trading firm ran into economic difficulties during the economic crisis that followed the war with England, culminating with its bankryptcy in 1820.
+Buntzen's trading firm ran into economic difficulties during the economic crisis that followed the war with England, culminating with its bankruptcy in 1820.
 He therefore had to sell the property in 1822.

 1840 census

 The property was home to 17 residents in three households at the 1840 census.
-Nicolai Clausen Schack (1781-1944), pastor of Our Saviour's Church, resided on the first floor with his wife Tagea Dorothea Schack (née Erasmim 1786–1841), three of their children (aged 20 to 24), one male servant and one maid.
-Hans Arreboe Clausen (1806–1891), a merchant trading on Iceland, resided on the first floor with his wife Asa Sandholdt (1815-1899), their nine-year-old son Holger Peter Clausen, his sister-in-law Madam Høling and her three-year-old daughter, one apprentice and one maid.
-Peter Christian Abildgaard Holten, an employee at the Hambroske Møller, resided on the ground flor with the seamstress Karen Marie Hansen.
+Nicolai Clausen Schack (1781–1944), pastor of Our Saviour's Church, resided on the first floor with his wife Tagea Dorothea Schack (née Erasmim 1786–1841), three of their children (aged 20 to 24), one male servant and one maid.
+Hans Arreboe Clausen (1806–1891), a merchant trading on Iceland, resided on the first floor with his wife Asa Sandholdt (1815–1899), their nine-year-old son Holger Peter Clausen, his sister-in-law Madam Høling and her three-year-old daughter, one apprentice and one maid.
+Peter Christian Abildgaard Holten, an employee at the Hambroske Møller, resided on the ground floor with the seamstress Karen Marie Hansen.